By Tanzania specialist Dickie

 Ruaha National Park

 I thought I knew what it felt like to be somewhere remote until I visited Ruaha.
-Set farther west than Selous, it takes longer to get to but the extra effort means more solitude.
+Set farther west than Nyerere National Park, it takes longer to get to but the extra effort means more solitude.
 In this unspoiled wilderness you can revisit the early days of safari, surrounded by nothing but wildlife.

 It’s rare to see any other visitors while out on game drives.
 Instead, you’re likely to encounter one of the largest populations of lion in Africa, skulking leopard, grazing herds of zebra and impala, cackling striped hyena, and buffalo and elephant drinking from the Ruaha River, which forms the park’s southeastern border.

-Ruaha has a higher altitude than Selous, so its landscape is much drier, sprinkled with baobabs, granite kopjes and seasonal rivers (a contrast that means both areas work well in a single trip).
+Ruaha has a higher altitude than Nyerere National Park, so its landscape is much drier, sprinkled with baobabs, granite kopjes and seasonal rivers (a contrast that means both areas work well in a single trip).
 Days are mostly spent taking game drives into secluded areas, though most camps also offer walking safaris.

 The wildlife here tends to be warier of humans than in the north, which makes sightings all the more rewarding.
 Guides are incredibly knowledgeable about the park and know the best places to find whichever species you’re most interested in.